Skip to main content

 Hierarchical View Naming

-For better organization in dashboards, use hierarchical names for your views:
+For better organization in dashboards, use hierarchical names for your views by implementing the EmbraceViewControllerCustomization protocol:

 }